-

 With YesWeLab, you benefit from:

-• A selection of the laboratory adapted to your needs (type of substance, regulatory framework).
+• A selection of the laboratory best suited to your needs (type of substance, regulatory framework).

-• Personalized scientific support to define the test conditions.
+• Personalized scientific support to define the testing conditions.

 • Digital monitoring of your projects via our platform.